statamic-rad-pack/runway/README.md

 ## Support

-If you find a bug, have some question or have a feature request, please open a [GitHub Issue or Discussion](https://github.com/duncanmcclean/runway/issues/new/choose).
+If you find a bug, have some questions or have a feature request, please open a [GitHub Issue or Discussion](https://github.com/duncanmcclean/runway/issues/new/choose).

 > Please note: only the latest version of this addon is supported.
 Any bug reports regarding an old version will be closed.